SEBASTIANCONTRERAS35/cpcfi_problems/README.md

 # cpcfi_problems

-- NAME:
+- NAME: Emilio Sebastian Contreras Colmenero
-- CODEFORCES USER:
+- CODEFORCES USER: BICHOTEE
-- GENERATION NUMBER:
+- GENERATION NUMBER: 2nd
-- MOST DIFFICULT TOPIC:
+- MOST DIFFICULT TOPIC: Mathematics

 # How to use this repo?

 This repository's file organization is up to each athlete, however, keep the following file format for every problem that you upload to Codeforces:
+[[O
 * `CONTESTID_RANKING.cpp`
   * Where `CONTESTID` is a number that uniquely identifies each contest within Codeforces
   * and `RANKING` is the problem's letter within that contest